Juniors Program Coaches

 Morgan Leach | U12 Coach

-Morgan has been a member of the Alyeska ski club for 12 years, from mighty mites through the junior program.
-“I am currently in my freshman year of college at UAA.
+Morgan has been a member of the Alyeska ski club for 13 years, from Mighty Mites through the Juniors program.
+“I am currently in my sophmore year of college at UAA.
 I hope to bring my love of skiing, positive energy, and drive for fun on and off the mountain to the Alyeska Ski Club this winter and many more to come”.
 Morgan is the inaugural member of our Post Graduate Coach Mentoring Program.

 Chase Lentfer | U12 Coach